Genesis: Evolving Attack Strategies for LLM Web Agent Red-Teaming: Related Work

 \subsection{Web Agents}

-The development of web agents has progressed rapidly alongside advances in LLMs~\citep{10.5555/3600270.3602070, openai2024gpt4ocard, yang2025qwen3technicalreport, deepseekai2025deepseekr1} and multimodal LLMs (MLLMs)~\citep{liu2024visual, bai2025qwen25vltechnicalreport, comanici2025gemini25pushingfrontier}.
-Early approaches~\citep{nakano2021webgpt, wu2024wipi} focused on augmenting LLMs with web retrieval capabilities for information-seeking tasks, but these methods primarily emphasized content extraction rather than interactive task completion.
-More recent work~\citep{yao2022webshop, zhou2024webarena, deng2024mind2web} has developed agents capable of directly operating on web environments through HTML parsing and element interaction.
-However, raw HTML input often contains significant noise compared to rendered visual content, resulting in lower task success rates and limiting practical deployment scenarios.

-To address these limitations, vision-enabled web agents~\citep{zhenggpt, luo-etal-2025-browsing, xu2025agenttrek} have emerged that leverage webpage screenshots alongside or instead of HTML content, achieving substantially improved performance on complex web tasks.
+Vision-enabled web agents~\cite{zhou2024webarena, deng2024mind2web, zhenggpt, luo-etal-2025-browsing, xu2025agenttrek} leverage webpage screenshots alongside or instead of HTML content, achieving substantially improved performance on complex web tasks.
 These agents typically employ multi-stage reasoning pipelines that combine visual understanding with action planning.
-While these advances have demonstrated impressive task completion capabilities across e-commerce \citep{herold-etal-2025-domain, 10.1609/aaai.v39i12.33407, wang-etal-2025-ecomscriptbench, zhou-etal-2024-usage}, data collection \citep{huang-etal-2024-autoscraper, gangi-reddy-etal-2025-infogent, xu2025agenttrek, jiang-etal-2025-instruction}, and other domains, the security implications of granting such agents autonomous access to sensitive web resources remain largely unexplored.
+While these advances have demonstrated impressive task completion capabilities across e-commerce \cite{herold-etal-2025-domain, 10.1609/aaai.v39i12.33407, wang-etal-2025-ecomscriptbench, zhou-etal-2024-usage}, data collection \cite{huang-etal-2024-autoscraper, gangi-reddy-etal-2025-infogent, xu2025agenttrek, jiang-etal-2025-instruction}, and other domains, the security implications of granting such agents autonomous access to sensitive web resources remain largely unexplored.
 Our work specifically targets these state-of-the-art web agents to investigate their vulnerabilities to environmental manipulation attacks.